jackbsteinberg/std-toast/study-group/README.md

 - Allows Duplicates: the same toast can be called and displayed multiple times simultaneously.

-- Newest on Top: an option to toggle if the newest toast will show up above or below the previous toasts.
+- Configurable Stacking: option to control if a new toast displays above or below the current stack of toasts, for libraries that permit stacking.

 - Close Button Default: the toast creates and displays with a close button by default, unless otherwise specified.